Inc0mple/DungeonCrawler1DProject/README.md

 **Rationale:**

-- `math`, `randint` and `choice` are used whenever to calculate chance of events, from attack damage to loot received.
+- `math`, `randint` and `choice` are used whenever there is a need to calculate chance of events, from attack damage to loot received.

 - `Fore` and `Style` from `colorama` are used to enhance visual experience, increase readiblity and provide a sense of reward/danger during positive/negative events.
 This is important especially in the absence of any other visual libraries.

+- `deepcopy` and `copy` are used to generate fresh copies of enemies and player statistics from refrence dictionary variables.
+Also used to create a version of the map that the player sees.

+- `sleep` is used to enhance gameplay experience by providing pauses during the display of relevant or important sets of information.

 #### **Custom modules:**